How to Craft an Effective Evergreen Email Sequence (That Grows Traffic & Revenue on Autopilot)

 Lead Magnet → Welcome Emails → Evergreen Sequence → Broadcast Emails

 The evergreen sequence bridges the gap between a new subscriber and a loyal reader who trusts your recommendations.
+It helps strengthen your relationship with your readers and creates a steady stream of high-quality content.

 Types of Emails to Include in an Evergreen Sequence